ml-and-ds-papers-on-the-go/andre-ye.github.io/biology/genes-and-dna/genes-video-notes.md

   - Every three bases codes for a specific amino acid.
   - Represents a *codon*.

-## The Central Dogma amd Phenotyepes
+## The Central Dogma amd Phenotypes
 *Pearson Media, Figure Walkthrough.*
 - DNA to RNA to Protein.
   - Information transfer, not chemical conversion.